opnsense/docs/source/manual/how-tos/wireguard-s2s.rst

 Step 1 - Installation
 ---------------------

-Since WireGuard Plugin is still in development you have to switch via :menuselection:`System --> Firmware --> Settings` the **Release Type** to **Development**.
-After this go to :menuselection:`System --> Firmware --> Plugins` and search for **os-wireguard-devel**.
 Install the plugin as usual, refresh and page and the you'll find the client via :menuselection:`VPN --> WireGuard`.

 ------------------------